 Well, as it turns out, she claimed Native American heritage on her State Bar of Texas registration card back in 1986.

-The Post, through an open records request, got a hold of a State Bar of Texas registration card from 1986 on which Warren hand-wrote “American Indian” in the field for “race.”
+The Post, through an open records request, got a hold of a State Bar of Texas registration card from 1986 on which Warren hand-wrote “American Indian” in the field for “race.”take our poll - story continues below

 From The Post: